[OBSERVE: Use this field to inform the user (in your language) that the Join us page is only available in english]

 In this era of the General Data Protection Regulation (GDPR) and the awareness of how those regulations put in place in 2018 affect companies, it is essential to check whether your potential software supplier complies with the current law imposed by the European Union and carries out all work in line with these regulations.

 A good sign is if the company signs the Data Processor Agreement (DPA).

 If you wish to delve deeper into the issue of GDPR, you can also ask the potential supplier how they take care of the customer’s intellectual property (the resulting programming code), how they manage information inside the organization, how they protect confidential documents, what form of technical environment they use, whether there is any possibility of remote access to design works and whether such access is securely protected against unwanted individuals.
 It is also worth verifying what is included in the Non-Disclosure Agreement (NDA) proposed by the supplier, and how soon they propose signing such an agreement.

 This is only a basic checklist, and certainly does not exhaust the subject.
 Bearing in mind that both the desire to digitize a company and the huge budget involved in such an endeavour are at stake, and should be used effectively, we have written a guide for you.
+External link.
 We are always more than pleased to personally answer any questions about software outsourcing, during a meeting, workshop or even a conference call!